Moooon86/Ultrasound-Based-Radial-Artery-Dataset-for-Non-Invasive-Blood-Pressure-Estimation/README.md

 # Ultrasound-Based-Radial-Artery-Dataset-for-Non-Invasive-Blood-Pressure-Estimation
-This project provides a testing demo designed to facilitate the validation and reproduction of experimental results.
+> **Overview:** This project provides a testing demo designed to facilitate the validation and reproduction of experimental results.
 The repository primarily contains a clinical dataset, corresponding test scripts and the trained model weights, serving as a practical reference for researchers and developers working in related fields.

-> **Overview:** This dataset comprises ultrasound and invasive blood pressure (IBP) data collected from 90 patients in the cardiac surgery ICU.
+The dataset comprises ultrasound and invasive blood pressure (IBP) data collected from 90 patients in the cardiac surgery ICU.
 The data has been categorized according to the blood pressure classification standards of the European Society of Cardiology (ESC) and the European Society of Hypertension (ESH).

 ## Dataset Overview